cpvrlab/cpvr-vr-suite/README.md

 ### Networked scene setup

 1. Place the **Network VR Rig** prefab in an empty scene and add it to the build index (Make sure the index of this scene is 0)
-2. Create two empty GameObjects in the Hierarchy and name them 'NetworkManager' and 'NetworkController' respectivelly
+2. Create two empty GameObjects in the Hierarchy and name them `NetworkManager` and `NetworkController` respectivelly
-    1. Add a NetworkManager Component to the 'NetworkManager' GameObject.
-Select 'Unity Transport' as Transport and check 'Allow remote connections'.
+    1. Add a NetworkManager Component to the `NetworkManager` GameObject.
+Select `Unity Transport` as Transport and check `Allow remote connections`.
 Also add references to the networkprefblist and playerprefab which can be found within the package
-    2. Add a NetworkController Component to the 'NetworkController' GameObject.
-Add references to the 'NetworkManager', the 'NetworkSceneController'-prefab and the 'GroupedTeleportationManager'-prefab.
-Also check 'Is Persistent' to make sure the object is carried over to the next scene.
+    2. Add a NetworkController Component to the `NetworkController` GameObject.
+Add references to the `NetworkManager`, the `NetworkSceneController`-prefab and the `GroupedTeleportationManager`-prefab.
+Also check `Is Persistent` to make sure the object is carried over to the next scene.
 2. Add your additional scenes to the build index without the **Network VR Rig** prefab, camera or any other XR Rig in them

 ### Sending screenshots via Email